cgruver/okd4-upi-lab-setup/README.md

 I will not be doing any additional development on this project.

+The replacement for this project is here: [Building a Portable Kubernetes Home Lab with OpenShift - OKD4](https://upstreamwithoutapaddle.com/home-lab/lab-intro/)

-New work can be found on my Blog: [Upstream - Without A Paddle](https://upstreamwithoutapaddle.com/)
+Follow my Blog here: [Upstream - Without A Paddle](https://upstreamwithoutapaddle.com/)